aws-samples/aws-healthimaging-samples/metadata-index-v2/doc/deployment/README.md

 </table>

 ## Installation
-1 - From `[project root]/`, create a virtualenv on MacOS and Linux:
+1 - From `[project root]/`, create a Python virtual environment on MacOS and Linux:

 ```
 python3 -m venv .venv
 ```

-2 - After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+2 - After the init process completes and the Python virtual environment has been created, you can use the following command to activate your Python virtual environment.

 ```
 source .venv/bin/activate
 ```

-3 - If you are on a Windows platform, you would activate the virtualenv like this:
+3 - If you are on a Windows platform, you should use the following command to activate your Python virtual environment:

 ```
 .venv\Scripts\activate.bat
 ```

-4 - Once the virtualenv has been activated, navigate to the `[project root]/backend/` folder.
+4 - Once the Python virtual environment has been activated, navigate to the `[project root]/backend/` folder.

 ```
 cd backend